 I stayed two nights in the beautiful B&B Dolce Sosta in Capannori, which is very close to Lucca.
 The B&B is clean with a beautiful garden and you can rent a bike from the host Stefano.

 Two nights gave me enough time to discover the city, capture some beautiful photos and explore other activities in the area.
+Visit Lucca and check out these things to do:

 1 – Capture Lucca from above